 But providing better treatments can help more than just the rare disease community.
 It can also ease the burden on our healthcare system and the economic burden of rare disease that affects us all.

-That’s the message my mom, Taylor’s Tale President Sharon King, delivered to a bipartisan group of North Carolina state legislators, industry leaders and patient advocates at a legislative breakfast hosted by Taylor’s Tale in the state capital this past week.
+That’s the message my mom, Taylor’s Tale President Sharon King, delivered to a bipartisan group of North Carolina legislators, industry leaders and patient advocates at a legislative breakfast hosted by Taylor’s Tale in the state capital.
 She delivered an impassioned speech, much of which I’ve borrowed here, to garner support for new legislation designed to position North Carolina as a leader in rare disease research and development, leading to more and better treatments for people like my sister.

 Good things are coming.
 The response to my mom and her fellow speakers, UNC Gene Therapy Center Director Dr. Jude Samulski and BioCryst CEO Jon Stonehouse, was incredible.
 My mom’s visionary leadership, coupled with the intellectual firepower of our state’s research universities and biomedical industry, has us positioned to build a bright future for the millions like Taylor.